 3. Remove launch agents the easy way

-If tracking down those files manually seems like a lot of work, you’ll be glad to know there is a much easier way — CleanMyMac X’s Optimization module allows you to remove launch agents and login items with just a couple of clicks.
-It can also quit applications that are hogging more than their fair share of system resources and those that have hung and are unresponsive.
-You can download CleanMyMac X for free here.
+If tracking down those files manually seems like a lot of work, you’ll be glad to know there is a much easier way — CleanMyMac’s Performance tool allows you to remove launch agents and login items with just a couple of clicks.
+It can run different maintenance tasks that will help speed up your Mac.
+You can download CleanMyMac for free here.
 Once you’ve done that, follow the steps below to remove launch agents:

-4. Select the launch agents you want to remove.
+4. Select those you want to delete and click Remove.

 4. Check for an app update